 Some of the dishes you must try are:

 Olla Gitana – a traditional Spanish stew that comes from Murcia cooked with pears and almonds and combined with a dazzling variety of vegetables and pulses, including pumpkin, onions, tomatoes, green beans, etc.

 Marinera – a tapa dish that you will find on the menu of every bar or cafe.
 In essence, Marinera is a bit like a crunchy donut topped with a seafood salad, although you really need to sit down and enjoy Marinera yourself to appreciate its rich flavor.

 It’s important to note that one Marinera dish won’t tell the whole story.
 As Marinera varies from bar to bar and is almost never the same, you’re going to love exploring the varieties.

 You could visit a different bar or cafe every day, absorbing Murcia’s culture while enjoying new tastes with each variation of Marinera.

-Meat pies are a big part of Murcia’s spring festival the Fiestas de la Primavera – the local festival of spring and growth celebrated in April, during which thousands of meat pies and litres of beer are handed out to visitors free of charge.
+Meat pies are a big part of Murcia’s spring festival, the Fiestas de la Primavera – the local festival of spring and growth celebrated in April, during which thousands of meat pies and liters of beer are handed out to visitors free of charge.